Alvw/EdfLib/README.md

 EdfFileWriter edfFileWriter = new EdfFileWriter(file, headerInfo);
 ```

-Now we may write data samples to the EdfFileWriter:
+Now we may write data samples to the EdfFileWriter.
+Lets write to the file 10 data records:

 ```java
 // create and write samples